AlkisStamos/php-graph-objects/README.md

 All the project files are under the Nuad/Graph namespace.
 The main interface that all graph objects must implement is the Graphable interface and all the functionality is in the GraphAdapter trait.

 The two main methods that the library uses are the create() and graph() methods.
-The first one will just output a clean instance of your object and the second one will provide the metadata to map the assoc array to the object.
-Though the GraphAdapter provides a version of the create() method (that uses reflection to create the instance) you may override the method to have an object created with whatever default values.
+The first one will just output a clean instance of an object and the second one will provide the metadata to map the assoc array to the object.
+Though the GraphAdapter provides a version of the create() method (that uses reflection to create the instance) the method may be to have an object created with whatever default values.

-So assuming we have a dto,entity etc class called Person which may work as a base class for a User object.
+So assuming there is a dto,entity etc class called Person which may work as a base class for a User object.
 A simple definition of the Person class would be:
 ```
 class Person
 {